electric-eloquence/fepper-drupal7-files/README.md

 The documentation for Fepper for Drupal 7 does not vary from the documentation for <a href="https://github.com/electric-eloquence/fepper-drupal" target="_blank">
 Fepper for Drupal 8</a>.
-As such, there does not exist enough justification to maintain a separate Fepper project for Drupal 7.
+As such, there does not exist enough justification to maintain a separate Fepper distribution for Drupal 7.
 Instead, populate your Fepper for Drupal 8 project with the Drupal 7 backend and patterns:

 * Download the latest release of
   <a href="https://github.com/electric-eloquence/fepper-drupal/releases/latest" target="_blank">